TigerBSD/TigerBSD/SYSINSTALL.md

 Why would we?
 Go ahead and destroy the current contents of our selected disks.
 YES!

-After a little bit of waiting with seemingly nothing happening, it will fetch and extract distribution files.
+Wait a little bit.

 Enter a strong passphrase, used to protect your encryption keys.
 You will be required to enter this passphrase each time the system is booted.

-Re-enter password.
+Re-enter passphrase for FDE.

-Then we wait for a while while it partitions the drive and installs base, kernel, doc and lib32.
+Encryption is initialized.
+This will take a little while.

+Next, it will fetch and extract distribution files.

-Next, enter a strong password for root.
+Enter a strong passphrase for root.

-Enter the password followed by Enter again.
+Re-enter passphrase for FDE.

 Next, it wants us to configure a network interface.
 I usually just go with a wired connection during installs,